Overview

 For some, medication can be a useful part of treatment.
 Antidepressants and certain anti-anxiety medications may help regulate the symptoms of panic attacks or reduce their frequency.
 However, consult a mental health professional to discuss potential benefits and risks.

-Living with frequent panic attacks can be difficult, but help is often within reach.
+Living with frequent panic attacks or anxiety attacks can be difficult, but help is often within reach.
 Many people have reclaimed their lives from the negative effects of panic and anxiety by seeking treatment and support.
 To get started with online therapy, visit BetterHelp online to be matched with a licensed therapist who understands your specific needs.

 Associated terms

-Updated on June 27, 2024.
+Updated on September 18, 2024.

 For additional help and support with your concerns